nicholasrq/git-squasher/readme.md

 # Squasher

-This is JS cli with no dependencies to squash many commits to a single one.
+This is JS cli tool to squash many commits to a single one.

 ## Installation